Artist Bio: LaRITA LAKTONEN(Alutiiq)

 Home | Artist Bios

-In 1977 I was born in Kodiak, AK to Jerry and Esther Laktonen.
-Our family of six lived off the main gravel road in the Native village of Larsen Bay.
+LaRita Laktonen at Indian Craft Shop in Washington, DCIn 1977 I was born in Kodiak, AK.
+The Laktonen family of six lived off the main gravel road in the Native village of Larsen Bay.
 Only accessible by foot trail, we were up on a hill inside the bay from the rest of the village.
 We spent most of the year subsistence hunting, fishing, and crabbing and the summers commercial fishing for salmon.

-I am thankful for the natural beauty my family dealt with on a day-to-day basis, whether it be storms, tides, cold, bears, or seeing our dog playing with a fox on the beach.
-I learned that the threat of nature in our life was much more than anything man made.
-My sisters and I would spend hours in the woods building forts out of old wood and fishing net, or collecting treasures on the beach.
+I am thankful for the natural beauty my family experienced on a day-to-day basis, whether it be storms, tides, cold, bears, or seeing our dog playing with a fox on the beach.
+My sisters and I would spend hours in the woods building forts out of old wood and fishing net, or collecting treasures, artifacts, and shells on the beach.
+We learned to be creative and also learned that living off the land was hard work with no electricity till grade school years and no running water.
+Our Alutiiq language was vanishing with changing times, but our heritage was our way of life in the village.

 I began making Alutiiq jewelry in 2003.
 My sister who has dedicated her career to bring back the Alutiiq language and my father who has become a very successful carver have also been very inspirational to me.
 I have found so much beauty in art of our past, like a headdress from the 1800's made of solid beads and dentalium, or colorful woven hunting hats.
 Dentalium is a sign of wealth to us still today and has such elegance in its long and slender shape.
 Abalone, mother of pearl and Russian trade beads have been major contributors to my designs.
 I have incorporated many of these elements in my jewelry with various glass beads and sterling silver hooks and clasps for a modern appeal.